-Theatre has a rich tradition at Clarion University and in the community.
+Theatre has a rich tradition at PennWest Clarion and in the community.

 Theatre students are trained by seasoned professional actors, directors, choreographers, dancers and musicians.
 Their experience gives a practical perspective to aspiring theatre professionals.
 The program provides classroom and practical experience that enriches the lives of students and produces live theatre that enhances the cultural life of the university and surrounding community.